Search for an answer or browse help topics to create a ticket

 There are two types of margin penalties:

 Upfront margin refers to the margin that must be provided in order to initiate a trade.
-If the trader doesn't have sufficient margin in their account when entering a trade, the broker will be charged an upfront margin penalty.
+The broker will be charged an upfront margin penalty if the trader doesn't have sufficient margin in their account when entering a trade.

 Example scenario